nbogie/p5-beyond-the-web-editor-thoughts/docs/on-v1-types.md

-Here's the 60+ element tree you get when you start to load the global.d.ts and then index.d.ts from definitely typed.
+Here's the 60+ file tree you get when you start to load the global.d.ts and then index.d.ts from definitely typed.

 ```mermaid
 flowchart LR